Rollins Museum of Art Announces Winter 2024 Exhibitions

 The Voice of the People: Freedom of Speech

 In tandem with the 2023-24 Rollins College Common Read theme “Political Polarization,” this exhibition examines the ways in which freedom of speech shapes democracy and civic engagement.
-The exhibition features a selection of works from the collection that center freedom of speech as a pillar of productive political conversations by exploring multiple artistic perspectives, approaches, and media.
+The exhibition features a selection of works from the collection that center freedom of speech as a pillar of productive political conversations by exploring multiple artistic perspectives, approaches, and depictions in media.
 Works by artists Pedro Reyes, Michael Stone, and Danh Vo consider notions of freedom, democracy, and politics, while Jenny Holzer, Kota Ezawa, Hank Willis Thomas, and Emily Shur address specific instances in which freedom of speech has been recently debated.
-Also included are works by Melvin Edwards, Josh Kline, Marcus Jansen, and Norman Rockwell.
+Also included in the exhibition are works by Melvin Edwards, Josh Kline, Marcus Jansen, and Norman Rockwell.

 What’s New?
 Recent Acquisitions (Spring 2024 Edition)